 If you’re a fan of the popular sitcom F. R. I. E. N. D. S, well, then this one’s for you because Google is a fan too!

 When you search for Joey Tribbiani on Google, it’ll open his page, and beneath his name, there’s an icon of a pizza.
 As we click on that icon, you’ll hear the iconic “JOEY DOESN’T SHARE FOOD!” and an animation appears of a man’s arm gathering all the food that has appeared in the center of the screen.

 When you search for Chandler Bing on Google, it’ll open his page, and beneath his name, there’s an icon of the iconic brown recliner in the show.

 By clicking on that icon, the duck and the goose emerge from it and start walking across your screen.

 When you search for Monica Geller on Google, it’ll open her page, and beneath her name, there’s an icon of a washing bucket. (obviously)

-Just like most of the Google Easter eggs dedicated to Friends TV show, upon clicking the icon given in the Knowledge graph, a sponge will appear and clean the name of Monica, after which it becomes a font in light grey color instead of black.
+Just like most of the Google Easter eggs dedicated to the Friends TV show, upon clicking the icon given in the Knowledge Graph, a sponge will appear and clean the name of Monica, after which it becomes a font in light grey color instead of black.